lfm-dev/helpme/README.md

 ## Formatting

+You can see the format in use in example/example_guide.md

 - \# for main titles (bold and underlined)
 - \## for subtitles (bold)
 - \# (in line) for comments (green)